Stress Free Travel - Yes please!

 7. Don't underestimate hard copies

-Living in a paper-free World is great! however it’s a good idea to have a hard copy – that’s right, good old paper version – of your important documents.
+Living in a paper-free world is great!
+However, it’s a good idea to have a hard copy – that’s right, good old paper version – of your important documents.
 A hard copy of the important stuff is probably one of the simplest ways to achieve stress free travel.

 Make sure any important addresses, emergency contacts, hotel names etc. are physically written somewhere.
 It could be handwritten on a napkin or printed out before you leave, it doesn’t matter!